mattrehbein/data_studio/code/06-project/DIARY_6.md

 -DETERMINE how to compare Atlanta to national level in best way poss -- does some national avg even make sense/would it be meaningful?
 Maybe better to compare to a city of comparable size population wise?

 -SHOULD I REMOVE FROM DF THE FEW CASES THAT ARE NOT IN THE MURDER/NON-NEG MANSLAUGHTER CATEGORY?

-WOULD BE NICE:
-would be be poss to figure out which of the MAP entries are from the DOJ and which are the 27K they say they got through FOIA requests?
---> yes, this is easy; it's in the Source column, the values for which are either FBI or MAP.
-But none of the Atl PD homicides are from MAP

 key for Murder Accountability Project dataset: